 It’s an unfortunate law of nature that things tend to break down over time.
 And your house is no exception, even if you take great care of it.

-A regular home maintenance inspection can help you stay on top of the natural entropy at work in your home, making sure you catch issues like cracks in your foundation or outdated electrical wiring before they lead to expensive catastrophes.
+A regular home maintenance inspection can help you stay on top of the natural entropy at work, ensuring you catch issues like cracks in your foundation or outdated electrical wiring before they lead to expensive catastrophes.

 The return is definitely worth the regular investment if your home inspector catches potential money pits before they become a reality.